Last fact-checked: 13 August 2020

-Hip replacement surgery, as the name suggests, replaces a damaged hip joint (or one or both) with an artificial one.
-The need for this surgery is indicated when everyday activities, such as standing or moving around become difficult due to pain caused by degeneration or injury.
+Hip replacement surgery, as the name suggests, replaces a damaged hip joint (one or both) with an artificial one.
+The need for this surgery is indicated when everyday activities, such as standing or moving around, become difficult due to pain caused by degeneration or injury.

-Prices at home can be unaffordable, particularly if medical insurance isn’t covering it all, and many patients find waiting list times too long.
-A solution to these problems is to undergo the operation abroad, with our quality-checked clinics in Bangkok offering affordable hip replacement surgery without cutting any corners.
+Prices at home can be unaffordable, particularly if medical insurance isn’t fully covering it.
+Many patients, particularly those in the OK find waiting list times too long.
+One solution to these problems is to undergo the procedure abroad, with our quality-checked clinics in Bangkok offering affordable hip replacement surgery without cutting corners.

 With the latest technology, modern, contemporary facilities and skilled surgeons, Bangkok offers patients world-class services, and a commitment to customer care which is often head-and-shoulders above the quality patients receive at home.

 Orthopaedic surgeons in Thailand undergo years of rigorous training, just like other surgeons, and have their own professional organization, the Royal College of Orthopaedic Surgeons of Thailand (RCOST), and so there is no need to feel that Thai surgeons are any less qualified.

 The cost of hip replacements in Bangkok is the most compelling reason patients consider traveling here; at around half the cost of the prices at home, patients can save tens of thousands, a substantial sum that more than makes the trip worthwhile.

 Cost may be the overriding factor for making the decision to travel to Bangkok for surgery, but it shouldn’t be the only reason, and patients should conduct their due diligence to ensure they are seen by trustworthy surgeons at reputable clinics or hospitals.